Table of Contents

 - Construction of Jigsaw Puzzle Orbitals*

-Jigsaw Puzzle orbitals are constructed out of smooth Hankel functions and generalized gaussian orbitals.
-The reader is advised to read at least the introductory part of this documentation of smooth Hankel functions.
+Similar to Questaal’s traditional basis set, Jigsaw Puzzle orbitals are constructed out of smooth Hankel functions and generalised Gaussian orbitals.
+The reader is advised to read at least the introductory part of this documentation describing smooth Hankel functions.

 Special properties of Jigsaw Puzzle Orbitals

 Jigsaw Puzzle Orbitals (JPOs) have a number of highly desirable properties of a basis set.